pdhummel/rurik/README.md

   * get rewards for accomplishing deeds

 * hack mode
-  * add/subtract money
-  * muster troop to anywhere
-  * remove troop from anywhere
   * remove resource from anywhere
   * refresh resource anywhere
-  * add resource to dock
   * remove leader from anywhere
   * place leader in supply to anywhere
   * remove building from anywhere